-In Figure 7, results for estimates of the mean and standard error of the effects of the regression model in Equation (2) are shown for Scenario A. The estimates for the intercept produced by the nonparametric and minimum weartime approach are within MC error of the true values; the non-parametric approaches lead to slightly higher estimates.
+In Figure 7, results for estimates of the mean and standard error of the effects of the regression model in equation (2) are shown for Scenario A. The estimates for the intercept produced by the non-parametric and minimum weartime approach are within MC error of the true values; the non-parametric approaches lead to slightly higher estimates.
 The parametric approaches result in an upward bias of the intercept.
 For the effect of average stepcount at baseline, the parametric approach with specific upper bound leads to the least biased estimate.
 The non-parametric approach and minimum weartime approach are downward biased, and the parametric approach with generic upper bound leads to a large upward bias.
 Of particular interest are the effects of treatment (postal and nurse), which are both estimated well by the non-parametric approach and the parametric approach with specific upper bound.
 The minimum weartime approach leads to a slightly lower estimate, and the parametric approach with generic upper bound leads to a slightly larger value of estimated effect.
 Across all coefficients, we observe that the non-parametric approach and minimum weartime approach lead to the smallest standard errors, and the parametric approach with person-specific upper bounds leads to smaller standard errors than the generic upper bounds.
-Overall, we observe that the non-parametric and parametric approach with person-specific upper bounds provide estimates of the treatment effect that are least biased, and the non-parametric approach is additionally provides a smaller standard error.
+Overall, we observe that the non-parametric and parametric approach with person-specific upper bounds provide estimates of the treatment effect that are least biased, and the non-parametric approach additionally provides a smaller standard error.

-Figure 7.
-Results for Simulation 2: two measurement periods, Scenario A. Results are shown by arm.
-For each method, regression coefficients and standard errors for Equation (2) are displayed.
+Figure 6.
+Results for Simulation 2: Two measurement periods, Scenario A. Results are shown by arm.
+For each method, estimates for correlation between baseline and 12-month average step count is displayed for M = 1.
 The error bars indicate $\pm 1.96 \times$ MC error.
 Sample size is 85 per arm.

-Results for simulation with Scenario B, where 45% of participants have nonwear and/or sleep-extra at 12 Months, and an additional 2% of patients have no data at at 12 Months, are displayed in Figures 8 and 9.
-In Figure 8, the correlation between the average step count between Baseline and 12 Months are displayed for each arm.
+Results for the simulation with Scenario B, where 45% of participants have non-wear and/or sleep-extra at 12 Months, and an additional 2% of patients have no data at 12 months, are displayed in Figures 8 and 9.
+In Figure 8, the correlation between the average step count between baseline and 12 months are displayed for each arm.
 We observe that the correlation for the non-parametric approach and parametric approach with specific upper bound have a similar level of attenuation for the control and nurse groups; the non-parametric approach leads to slightly more attenuation in the postal group.
-The parametric approach with the generic approach leads to a greater amount of attenuation compared to the other imputation approaches.
+The parametric approach with the generic upper bound leads to a greater amount of attenuation compared to the other imputation approaches.
 The minimum weartime approach appears to retain the correlation better than other approaches in this setting.
 Compared to Scenario A, the non-parametric approach appears slightly less effective at preserving the correlation between baseline and 12 months when there are participants with the entire week missing.